jbaber/pedigree/README.md

 Caveats:
 --------
+  - Don't put all your genealogical data in one text file that you manipulate via a python script written by some idiot on the internet.
+At least make copies of the one text file.
   - This can only recognize the relations `x is the mother of y`, `x is the father of y`, and `x is the spouse of y`.
 It has no concept of siblings or partial siblings.
   - The `.yaml` file depends on every name to be unique, so you may need names like `John Smith (2)` and `John Smith (1)`.